 Log streaming

 Log streaming lets you stream configuration or network flow logs into a security information and event management (SIEM) system.
-You can stream logs into a SIEM to help detect and respond to security threats, set up alerting and monitoring rules, etc.
+You can stream logs into a SIEM to help detect and respond to security threats, set up alerting and monitoring rules, and the like.

 Prerequisites